newchuyalong/libgdx-learning/Getting-help.md

   * Have you [searched the forum](http://www.badlogicgames.com/forum/search.php) for your problem?
   * Have you [searched the issue tracker](https://github.com/libgdx/libgdx/issues) for your problem?
 Be sure to search "All issues", not just "Open issues".

-If you still have a problem, often the fastest way to get help is in the libgdx chat room, which is [#libgdx on irc.freenode.net](irc://irc.freenode.net/libgdx).
+If you still have a problem, often the fastest way to get help is the libgdx chat room.
+Usually it has ~100 people, any one of which could answer your question right now.
+The chat room is [#libgdx on irc.freenode.net](irc://irc.freenode.net/libgdx).
+You can also access the chat room right [through your browser](http://webchat.freenode.net/?channels=libgdx).

 Otherwise, if you wish to post on the [forum](http://www.badlogicgames.com/forum/) or post a new issue on the [tracker](https://github.com/libgdx/libgdx/issues), keep reading.

 ## <a id="Help_us_help_you"></a>Help Us Help You ##
 If you believe your issue, error, or suspected bug is related to a specific backend, please present the following information with your issue.
 If you are on IRC have the following information on hand.